webkom/lego/README.md

 ### Debugging

-If you get an error while installing requirements, you might be missing some dependencies on your system.
+If you get an error while installing project dependencies, you might be missing some dependencies on your system.

 ```bash
 $ apt-get install libpq-dev python3-dev